Story: First World War

 At first the soldiers were volunteers, but later men were conscripted to fight.

 Turkey had entered the war on the Central Powers side.
 New Zealand and Australian (ANZAC) troops supported British and French soldiers in an attempt to capture the Gallipoli Peninsula, in Turkey.
-Despite months of fighting, they were unsuccessful and many men died – about a quarter of the New Zealand soldiers.
+Despite months of fighting, they were unsuccessful and many men died – about one in six of the New Zealand soldiers.
 Allied troops pulled out in January 1916.

 The Western Front